shakes76/PatternAnalysis-2023/recognition/VQVAE_s4580997/README.md

 ## Background
 ### Problem Description
 The selected problem is to develop a generative model on the ADNI brain dataset using a VQVAE, to learn the latent space representation and thus produce realistic images.
+The test driver script is implemented in `main.py`.

 ### Dataset: ADNI
 The models are trained on the Alzheimer's Disease Neuroimaging Initiative (ADNI) dataset.
 This consists of MRI of the brain for selected patients, with the resulting data labelled as Cognitive Normal (NC) and those with Alzheimer's Disease (AD).
 The dataset is already separated into a train and test split as follows: